-- Inform patients of the risk of immune-mediated adverse reactions that may require corticosteroid treatment and interruption or discontinuation of KEYTRUDA, including: - Pneumonitis: Advise patients to contact their healthcare provider immediately for new or worsening cough, chest pain, or shortness of breath [see Warnings and Precautions (5.1)]. - Colitis: Advise patients to contact their healthcare provider immediately for diarrhea or severe abdominal pain [see Warnings and Precautions (5.2)].
+- Inform patients of the risk of immune-mediated adverse reactions that may require corticosteroid treatment and interruption or discontinuation of KEYTRUDA, including: - Pneumonitis: Advise patients to contact their healthcare provider immediately for new or worsening cough, chest pain, or shortness of breath [see Warnings and Precautions (5.1)]. - Colitis: Advise patients to contact their healthcare provider immediately for diarrhea or severe abdominal pain [see Warnings and Precautions (5.2)]. - Hepatitis: Advise patients to contact their healthcare provider immediately for jaundice, severe nausea or vomiting, or easy bruising or bleeding [see Warnings and Precautions (5.3)]. - Hypophysitis: Advise patients to contact their healthcare provider immediately for persistent or unusual headache, extreme weakness, dizziness or fainting, or vision changes [see Warnings and Precautions (5.4)]. - Hyperthyroidism and Hypothyroidism: Advise patients to contact their healthcare provider immediately for signs or symptoms of hyperthyroidism and hypothyroidism [see Warnings and Precautions (5.4)]. - Type 1 Diabetes Mellitus: Advise patients to contact their healthcare provider immediately for signs or symptoms of type 1 diabetes [see Warnings and Precautions (5.4)]. - Nephritis: Advise patients to contact their healthcare provider immediately for signs or symptoms of nephritis [see Warnings and Precautions (5.5)]. - Severe skin reactions: Advise patients to contact their healthcare provider immediately for any signs or symptoms of severe skin reactions, SJS or TEN [see Warnings and Precautions (5.6)]. - Advise patients to contact their healthcare provider immediately for signs or symptoms of infusion-related reactions [see Warnings and Precautions (5.8)]. - Advise patients of the risk of solid organ transplant rejection and to contact their healthcare provider immediately for signs or symptoms of organ transplant rejection [see Warnings and Precautions (5.7)]. - Advise patients of the risk of post-allogeneic hematopoietic stem cell transplantation complications [see Warnings and Precautions (5.9)].

-- Hepatitis: Advise patients to contact their healthcare provider immediately for jaundice, severe nausea or vomiting, or easy bruising or bleeding [see Warnings and Precautions (5.3)]. - Hypophysitis: Advise patients to contact their healthcare provider immediately for persistent or unusual headache, extreme weakness, dizziness or fainting, or vision changes [see Warnings and Precautions (5.4)]. - Hyperthyroidism and Hypothyroidism: Advise patients to contact their healthcare provider immediately for signs or symptoms of hyperthyroidism and hypothyroidism [see Warnings and Precautions (5.4)]. - Type 1 Diabetes Mellitus: Advise patients to contact their healthcare provider immediately for signs or symptoms of type 1 diabetes [see Warnings and Precautions (5.4)]. - Nephritis: Advise patients to contact their healthcare provider immediately for signs or symptoms of nephritis [see Warnings and Precautions (5.5)]. - Solid Organ Transplant Rejection: Advise donor organ recipients to contact their healthcare provider immediately for signs or symptoms of organ transplant rejection [see Warnings and Precautions (5.6)]. - Advise patients to contact their healthcare provider immediately for signs or symptoms of infusionrelated reactions [see Warnings and Precautions (5.7)]. - Advise patients of potential risk of post-transplant complications [see Warnings and Precautions (5.8)]. - Advise patients of the importance of keeping scheduled appointments for blood work or other laboratory tests [see Warnings and Precautions (5.3, 5.4, 5.5)]. - Advise females that KEYTRUDA can cause fetal harm.
-Instruct females of reproductive potential to use highly effective contraception during and for 4 months after the last dose of KEYTRUDA [see Warnings and Precautions (5.9) and Use in Specific Populations (8.1, 8.3)]. - Advise nursing mothers not to breastfeed while taking KEYTRUDA and for 4 months after the final dose [see Use in Specific Populations (8.2)].
+- Advise patients of the importance of keeping scheduled appointments for blood work or other laboratory tests [see Warnings and Precautions (5.3, 5.4, 5.5)]. - Advise females that KEYTRUDA can cause fetal harm.
+Instruct females of reproductive potential to use highly effective contraception during and for 4 months after the last dose of KEYTRUDA [see Warnings and Precautions (5.11) and Use in Specific Populations (8.1, 8.3)]. - Advise nursing mothers not to breastfeed while taking KEYTRUDA and for 4 months after the final dose [see Use in Specific Populations (8.2)].